“Embedding Innovation and Entrepreneurship in the University”

 ***Best conditions for fostering Innovation***

-First, Excellent Research: In-depth research is the basis for university innovation.
+First, Research: In-depth research is the basis for university innovation.
 Your license and spin-outs are only as good as your research.

-Whatever way research funding works in a particular country, universities that want to excel at innovation must, in the first instance, focus on investing in excellent staff and must find ways to fund their research.
+Universities that want to excel at innovation must, in the first instance, focus on investing in excellent staff and must find ways to fund their research.